ADGEfficiency/course-starter-python/neuapp/blog/make.md

 </center>
 <br />

+Our cleaning data depeneds on both the code used to generate it and the raw data.
+Our raw data depends only on the ingestion Python script.

 ## Developing our pipeline in a `Makefile`

-Now we will go step by step through our two step pipeline.

 ### 0. Our pipeline components

 Lets look at the two components in our pipeline - an ingestion step and a cleaning step, both of which are Python scripts.

-Our ingest step writes some data to a JSON file:
+`ingest.py` writes some data to a JSON file:

 ```python
 #  ingest.py